anuraktrajmathur/vehicle_modelling/README.md

 ---

 ## Sensitivity Analysis
-This section presents a **sensitivity analysis** using both linear and nonlinear tire models.
+This section presents a **sensitivity analysis** using both linear and nonlinear tyre models.
 The primary variable under investigation is the understeer gradient (η), with three distinct cases:

 - Understeer (η = 0.05)
 - Close to Neutral/Reference (η = 0.03)